Twitter CEO Jack Dorsey Says Trump Is No Worse Than Obama In A Podcast Interview

 — The_News_DIVA???? (@The_News_DIVA) February 2, 2019

-Joe Rogan said that he thought that Donald Trump’s language on Twitter often incited violence, but Dorsey disagreed, saying that presidents in general use a type of language across all social media and that there is little difference.
+Joe Rogan said that he thought that Donald Trump’s language on Twitter often incited violence, but Dorsey disagreed, saying that presidents, in general, use a type of language across all social media and that there is little difference.

 “It was the context that presidents of this country have used similar language on different mediums,” Dorsey said.
 “They say it on radio, they say it on television.”